realtradam/RodeoKit/Readme.md

 - Implemented logging system with 3 different levels(info, warn, error).
 - System allows for setting your own logging function instead if the default "print to console" is not desired.

+### Build System

+- CMake build system which manages pulling dependencies from git-submodules and building them automatically as required.
+- Builds for both desktop(Linux) and web(Emscripten) platforms.

+#### Build System To-Do

+- Build for the Windows desktop platform.

 ## Short-Term Roadmap

 ### Sound